Nimzozo/Ab-Chess/js/abChess-0.1/api-reference.md

 #### setFEN(fen)

-Set the FEN string notation of the current position.
+Load the FEN position on the chessboard.

 __Return type :__ `undefined`